Questions About Making LPA and Will for Single People You Might Have Asked

 Preparing the Groundwork for Your Will

 Prepare a comprehensive list of all your possessions.
 These should also include bank accounts and properties owned jointly.
 Also, make sure to include assets like cash in banks, your home, and your vehicle and so on.
-You need to also compute and mention the value of all your assets in that list with as much accuracy as possible.
+You also need to compute and mention the value of all your assets in that list with as much accuracy as possible.

 Determining Who Will Benefit from the LPA and Will for Single People

 After you are ready with your asset list, it’s now time for you to decide who should be the beneficiary/beneficiaries of your estate.
-You must determine who should receive certain items like your house, ornaments, money as gifts, etc. You need to also decide the distribution of your assets among your beneficiaries, including the remainder or residue of your assets.
+You must determine who should receive certain items like your house, ornaments, money as gifts, etc. You also need to decide the distribution of your assets among your beneficiaries, including the remainder or residue of your assets.

 Reasons for Consulting a Lawyer to Make Your Will

-It’s obvious that the will for single people is made by that individual alone, However, you may also decide to choose a lawyer to help you in making it.
+It’s obvious that the will for single people is made by that individual alone.
+However, you may also decide to choose a lawyer to help you in making it.
 Consulting a lawyer is not only necessary simply because they can use words in a Will with proper legal meaning.
 There are various other reasons why it really makes sense to consult a lawyer for making your Will.
 Check out some of them below:

 - A good lawyer can assist you in clarifying your own concepts